briandoconnor/synapse-tutorial-2023/tutorial-1.md

 <img width="284" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/78514e9d-3474-4d65-9408-1a0670464b42">

+> [!IMPORTANT]
+> __Assignment:__
+> OK, it's time for you to try this out.
+Go ahead and follow the steps above to update the provenance of index.html V2 to show it's the result of V1 transformed by whatever editor you used.

 ## Using Tables

-File support in Synapse is great to upload and orgnize results.
-But often times, you may have tabular data that you want to share and make queriable.
+File support in Synapse is great to upload and organize results.
+But often times, you may have tabular data that you want to share and make queryable (think clinical, biospecimen, phenotypic, or other data types).
 In many ways, this functions as a database, allowing you to do powerful queries on your data directly (vs. just storing files that you need to download to actually search).

-Table structure can be created from an Excel or Google Sheets document by first saving as a .tsv or .csv file.
+Table structure can be created from an Excel or Google Sheets document by first saving as a `.tsv` or `.csv` file.
 You can then upload these to Synapse which will turn it into tables behind the scenes.

 <img width="519" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/df555d6e-de18-4d2b-ac6d-1c9e93f77c47">